The Sky (Ages 11-14)

 Sky Teacher, Ages 11 to 14

-Claire has been teaching in the Lake for twenty years.
-Before coming to Wingra in 1999, Claire taught special education at the middle and secondary levels, worked in Madison food coops, and spent time with her three children, who are now young adults.
+A Lake teacher for 22 years, this will be Claire’s fourth year in the Sky.
+Before coming to Wingra in 1999, Claire taught special education at the middle and secondary levels, worked in Madison food co-ops, and spent time with her three children, who are now adults.
 Claire lives in rural Mount Horeb with her husband.

 Personal experiences with progressive education inspired Claire to teach at a school like Wingra.
 She attended an alternative school-within-a-school in Newton, MA for eighth and ninth grades.
-Never before had she encountered teachers who would accommodate her learning needs and preferences, including a science teacher who made space in his lab for her to have an individualized, somewhat self-directed science class.
+Never before had she encountered teachers who would accommodate her learning needs and preferences, including a science teacher who made space in his lab to have an individualized, somewhat self-directed science class.
 (One week he dumped a bag of cat bones on the table, with instructions to research a cat’s body, assemble and draw the skeleton, and report on it.)
-She was allowed to spend an entire week puzzling out the parts of a cat’s body, and the ways all its systems worked together, as she assembled its skeleton.
-She not only learned about biology but also that a teacher could trust a student to learn what she needed to learn to solve a problem.
-This early experience made Claire resolve to be a teacher and make a similar difference in her students’ lives.
+She was allowed to spend an entire week puzzling over this challenge, and the ways body systems worked together, as she assembled the skeleton.
+She not only learned about biology but also that a teacher could trust a student to learn what she needed to learn in order to solve a problem.
+This early experience made Claire resolve to be a teacher and make a similar difference in her own students’ lives.

-When not traveling and writing, Claire soaks up professional development opportunities; in 2014, she was honored to participate in the Greater Madison Writing Project, the local cohort of the National Writing Project, which inspires teachers of writing.
-In the summers of 2016 and 2017, she enjoyed “paying it forward” by teaching at the Young Writers Camp, and hopes to do so again in the coming year.
+Prior to Covid, Claire sought out in-person professional development opportunities.
+She has attended national and regional Science, Mathematics, Literacy, and Technology conferences, always bringing back new and exciting curriculum experiences to try out with students.
+For several years in the early-to-mid 2000’s, Claire served as a Teacher-Facilitator at UW-Madison’s College for Kids program, a summer program serving Gifted and Talented youth.
+2014, she was honored to participate in the Greater Madison Writing Project, the local cohort of the National Writing Project, which inspires teachers of writing.
+In the summers of 2016 and 2017, she enjoyed “paying it forward” by teaching at the Young Writers Camp, and hopes to do so again in future years.
 In 2017, she was given a grant to study Holocaust and social justice education by The Olga Lengyl Institute, based in New York City.
 In the coming year, she hopes to finish writing a book for young adults about the Holocaust, and to continue teaching at Young Writers Camp in Madison.
-Most recently, she has enjoyed presenting Lake math strategies with her team at the Progressive Education Network 2017 conference in Boston.
+In 2017, Claire presented Lake math strategies with her team at the Progressive Education Network 2017.
+During Covid, Claire most recently completed a one-year PBS Digital Media Literacy Certification course and an online course connecting ancestral wisdom and reverence for the Earth with science: Changing Climate, Changing Culture.

 Lydia Portzen